Neighbours looking out for each other

 The Police have also been involved in programmes such as: The Role of the Police; Safe Walking; Safe Cycling; Safely Home; Minder (babysitting); Fingerprinting; Emergency Situations (dial 111); Keeping Law and Order; Lost; Search and Rescue; Stealing; Vandalism; Kia Ka Ha (bullying).
 The Children, Young Persons and Their Families Service The Children, Young Persons and Their Families Service sees as its vision "all families meeting their care, control and support responsibilities".
 The service works with other groups for the protection, well-being and best management of children in safe families.

-Child, Youth and Family aims to include family/whanau in the decision making process for children and young people.
-It provides care and protection for children and young people when they are believed to be "at risk" because they are experiencing (or are likely to experience) such things as physical or sexual abuse, violence and conflict between their caregivers, emotional or physical neglect, or mistreatment from caregivers
+Oranga Tamariki aims to include family/whanau in the decision-making process for children and young people.
+It provides care and protection for children and young people when they are believed to be "at-risk" because they are experiencing (or are likely to experience) such things as physical or sexual abuse, violence and conflict between their caregivers, emotional or physical neglect, or mistreatment from caregivers

 The service also provides youth justice, which is a special section of the law that deals with offending by children aged 10-13 years and young people aged 14-16 years.
 Children and young people who break the law are treated differently from adults who offend.
 The law makes sure they are accountable and encouraged to accept responsibility for their offending, but also aims to help young offenders learn from their mistakes and develop in a socially acceptable way.

-The Adoption Service is a branch of Child, Youth and Family that provides advice on adoption both within New Zealand and from other countries.
+The Adoption Service is a branch of Oranga Tamariki that provides advice on adoption both within New Zealand and from other countries.
 Community Councils The Crime Prevention Unit of the Department of the Prime Minister and Cabinet has in place a long term strategy that focuses on crime prevention and community safety.
-It is a strategy that involves not only the Government and its agencies, but also communities and individual members of those communities.
+It is a strategy that involves not only the Government and its agencies but also communities and individual members of those communities.

 The strategy aims to coordinate efforts to develop solutions to the problems of offending and antisocial behaviour.
 As a result, more than 50 Safer Community Councils have been established throughout New Zealand.
 The councils have been entrusted with putting in place social crime prevention strategies, which include several areas designed to protect and enhance the safety and well-being of children.